DRACUT -- Nobody remembers who came in second.

-In addition to cheerleading, which requires from two to three hours of practice four days a week, the girls are also involved in community-service projects, such as last year's golf tournament, to raise money
+In addition to cheerleading, which requires from two to three hours of practice four days a week, the girls are also involved in community-service projects, such as last year's golf tournament, to raise money for breast cancer.

 "We did all the promotion and raised all the money for items that would go into the goodie baskets," said Kara Miles.